AlbaXIII/sinking-ships/README.md

 - **Map size & board**

 There are 3 sizes of map to select, with each increase in size providing more ships to place.
 This is accomplished by use of the board package (see technologies used), declaring a small, medium and large map as a global variable for both the computer and the user to interact with, and the code to call back to throughout the code structure.
-The board itself is populated by a anterior function that populates each 'cell' of the board with the tilde ("~") key - this was chosen to represent the sea waves and give a visual pop to the game space, to avoid it feeling to visually empty.
+The board itself is populated by an anterior function that populates each 'cell' of the board with the tilde ("~") key - this was chosen to represent the sea waves and give a visual pop to the game space, to avoid it feeling too visually empty.

 ![User board display](readme-images/board-display.PNG)